nopalraihan/BE-hyperial/README.txt

 Before you begin, ensure you have met the following requirements:
 - Node.js and npm installed on your machine
-- MySQL installed and running
+- MySQL installed and running (XAMPP)
-- Create a `.env` file with the necessary environment variables (see `.env.example`)

 ## Installation